This keto peanut butter cups recipe is super easy to make with only 5 ingredients and tastes just like the original candy we all know and love!

 To heat over the stove: Place the chocolate and coconut oil in a large, heatproof bowl over a pot of boiling water, being careful that the bottom of the bowl doesn't touch the water.
 Stir continuously until melted.

 Line a mini muffin tin with paper cups.
-Then, add 1 tsp of melted chocolate to each cup.
+Then, add 1 teaspoon of melted chocolate to each cup.

-Top with ½ to ¾ tsp. of the filling, slightly smoothing it out if needed.
+Top with ½ to ¾ teaspoon of the filling, slightly smoothing it out if needed.